Bobby Dalbec Preview, Player Props: Red Sox vs. Orioles

-Bobby Dalbec -- 0-for-3 in his most recent game -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Kyle Gibson on the mound, on September 30 at 7:15 PM ET.
+Bobby Dalbec -- hitting .242 with two doubles, a home run, two walks and an RBI in his past 10 games -- will be in action for the Boston Red Sox against the Baltimore Orioles, with Kyle Bradish on the mound, on October 1 at 3:05 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Orioles.
+In his previous game he had a hitless performance (0-for-3) against the Orioles.

 Sportsbook Promo Codes